plva/algorithm-visualize/README.md

 ## 📋 Available Visualizations

 ### Currently Available

+#### Dynamic Programming
 - **min-cost-climbing-stairs**: Dynamic programming solution with step-by-step visualization of minimum cost path calculation
+- **pascals-triangle-row**: Visualize the generation of a specific row in Pascal's Triangle using dynamic programming

 ### Coming Soon
 - More dynamic programming problems